 Some people don’t believe in magic.
 But that’s until they see their first breathtaking sunrise light show.
-Photographers believe in magic and sunrise photography is a way to deliver it, to share it with others.
+Photographers believe in magic and sunrise landscape is a way to deliver it, to share it with others.
 Because when you share something great, it multiplies.
 Read further for my top 15 tips for the sunrise photography in no particular order.

-Difference Between Sunrise And Sunset
+Difference Between Sunrise And Sunset Photography

 The difference to the sunset is not apparent on the first sight, but it does exist.
 There are multiple differences in several areas.
 First of all, it’s harder to be there in time for the sunrise.
 People tend to sleep at night, you know.
 But it’s a good thing for us, photographers!
 There will be nearly no people around, less noise, less distracting talks; no one walks into your frame.
 More often than not, you’ll have the whole area at your disposal.
+Whereas, during the sunset, it’s harder to build a frame without anyone in there.

 The other important thing here is the emotional part.
 The sunset transitions from light to dark, it has a soothing effect, calms us down and prepares us for the night rest.
 The sunrise is opposite, it transitions from darkness to light, from sleep to life.
-It’s like a birth of life, like a burst of activity.
+It’s like a birth of life, like a burst of energy.
 It feels like a new opportunity, like a new adventure.
 I love sunrise for this effect.

 The final difference is the color.
 Sunsets tend to be redder due to the busy day stirring particles in the air, which reflect more of the red color in the atmosphere.
 The sunrises tend to have more clarity in the air.
 With all that, I prefer sunrise photography for the tranquility it offers.